SonalKD/ai-governance-model-risk-banking/README.md

+# AI Governance & Model Risk Framework for CDD

+A practical project demonstrating how AI Governance and Model Risk principles can be applied to AI-assisted Customer Due Diligence (CDD) in banking.

 ## Overview

 This project presents an AI Governance & Model Risk framework for an AI-assisted Customer Due Diligence (CDD) use case in banking.